-Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket.
+• Twist the filter cartridge "counter-clockwise" about a quarter-turn aTwist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket.

 NOTE: The water filter head has a built-in bypass.
 No separate diverter plug is needed.